Allerton, Bronx

-Allerton is a working-class neighborhood geographically located in the East Bronx section of the Bronx, New York City.
+Allerton is a neighborhood geographically located in the East Bronx section of the Bronx, New York City.
 It is named in honor of Daniel Allerton, an early Bronx settler who purchased and farmed this area with his wife Hustace.
 It consists of two subsections called Bronxwood and Laconia.
 Its boundaries, starting from the north and moving clockwise, are Adee Avenue, Boston Road, and Gun Hill Road to the northeast; the IRT Dyre Avenue Line to the east; Waring Avenue to the south; and Bronx River Parkway to the west.
 White Plains Road and Boston Road are the primary thoroughfares through Allerton.